davidkatz/davidkatz.github.io/_posts/2015-07-04-consulting-answers.markdown

 This week on our [podcast](http://shavua.net) (careful, Hebrew) we talked about my now defunct consulting business, which in it's last year of operation made me hundreds of thousands of dollars at rates north of $200/hour.
 I got some follow up questions, I'm collecting my answers here.

-### How do you go about explaining your much above market rate prices to customers?
+### How do you explain your high rates to customers?

 I solve problems for free until there's nothing to explain and it's clear to all sides that my cost is much less than their gain.
 For this method to work, two things are necessary: